 A traumatic event is a shocking, scary, or dangerous experience that can affect someone emotionally and physically.
-Experiences like natural disasters (such as hurricanes, earthquakes, and floods), acts of violence (such as assault, abuse, terrorist attacks, and mass shootings), as well as car crashes and other accidents can all be traumatic.
-Researchers are investigating the factors that help people cope or that increase their risk for other physical or mental health problems following a traumatic event.
+Traumatic events can include experiences such as natural disasters (such as hurricanes, earthquakes, and floods), acts of violence (such as assault, abuse, terror attacks, and mass shootings), and car crashes or other accidents.

 - Feeling anxious, sad, or angry

 - Trouble concentrating and sleeping

 - Continually thinking about what happened

 Most people will recover from these symptoms, and their reactions will lessen over time.
 Those who continue to experience symptoms may be diagnosed with post-traumatic stress disorder (PTSD).